 - MFA, Tulane University, 1991

 Before coming to UA in 2016, Jason Guynes was professor and chair of the Department of Visual Arts at the University of South Alabama.
 A Mississippi native, Guynes received the MFA from Tulane University and the BA in art from Belhaven College.
 He has had academic appointments at universities in Tennessee, Oklahoma, and Alabama.
 Guynes held the post of department chair at the University of West Alabama from 1995 to 2005.
-While at UWA, he founded and served as director of the UWA Outdoor Sculpture Exhibition, an ongoing national exhibition of outdoor sculpture.
-He is Past President of SECAC, the second largest arts organization of its kind in the US.
+While at UWA, he founded and served as director of the UWA Outdoor Sculpture Exhibition, an ongoing national exhibition.
+He is past president of SECAC, the second largest arts organization of its kind in the US.
 Guynes exhibits his work nationally in competitions, galleries, and museums.

 Exhibitions and News